Richard Dawkins (The Matrix Dictionary)

 My inquiry in the main article is: why is it then that Richard Dawkins is so praised in the Committee for Skeptical Inquiry - (Center for Inquiry (CFI) and Richard Dawkins Foundation are now formally merged) - where the main virtues (a defense of science, rationality and reasoning) only can be described as the precise opposite of, what I in this article show, is Dawkins´?
 I show that it is because the underlying goal is ideology and neither science nor philosophy.
 Religious pseudoscience and atheistic pseudoscience are two sides of the same Matrix coin in The Matrix Conspiracy valuta.
 My conclusion is that CSI in short is a right-wing conservative, so-called “skeptic” atheist movement.
 In the main article I illustrate this by investigating both sides of the coin, since New Age is part of the widely spread popular culture, which actually adopts a lot of atheistic pseudoscience.

 There is a lot of good rational thinking among skeptics generally, and I think the skeptics community largely is doing a good job (and I certainly have been inspired by it), but if you for example have a look at the Skeptical Inquirer magazine, it can be tiresome to hear the same analyses of the same topics again and again, as for example Creationism.
-Creationism is after all a belief held only by a very limited group of people.
+Creationism is after all a belief held only by a very limited group of people – especially in America.
 And if those analyses again are being limited to a very few people within creationism, the whole thing is getting a bit foolish.
 Take for example the 8 pages long article Fire-breathing Dinosaurs in the July/August issue 2017 (read more here).

 It is a well-researched and all through scientific article, that shows why dinosaurs can´t breathe fire, and that the creationist idea of fire-breathing dinosaurs therefore is an example of pseudoscience.
 But what´s the point in using so much energy on such a limited topic? (it seems like the magazine is desperately in need of material in order to have enough content for the next issue).